Frequently asked questions

 What does “accredited” certification body mean?
 Accredited by whom?

 Certification bodies are accredited by Accreditation Bodies that are members of the International Accreditation Forum (IAF).
 The primary function of IAF is to “develop a single worldwide program of conformity assessment which reduces risk for business and its customers by assuring them that accredited certificates may be relied upon.”
 Accreditation ensures that the certification body has been independently evaluated against internationally recognized standards to conduct ISO 50001 audits with impartiality and competence.
 Accreditation provides confidence in certification outcomes.

 Organizations entering the awards program must have ISO 50001 certificates issued by an accredited certification body.
 Once organizations submit their entry and ISO 50001 certificate(s), the awards administrator will identify the body that accredited the certification body, determine if the accreditation body is an IAF member, and confirm that the certification body’s accreditation is current.
 If the certificate does not readily identify the accreditation body, the awards administrator may inquire further with the certification body to verify its accreditation status for ISO 50001, and whether the scope of accreditation covers the applicant’s country.

 View Accreditation Body members of IAF, listed by country.

 Can I apply for an award if my organization participated in a previous year?

 The program does not accept re-entry of case studies that received awards from this program in past years (i.e., revised versions of case studies that address the same scope and boundaries and include the same ISO 50001 certificates).
-Organizations that have previously won an Award of Excellence in Energy Management are not eligible for the 2022 Award of Excellence, but they are eligible to receive an Insight Award.
+Organizations that have previously won an Award of Excellence in Energy Management are not eligible for the 2023 Award of Excellence, but they may receive an Insight Award.